 When you explore the fears that played a role in your codependency, such as fear of abandonment and being unloved, it is best to respond to your fears and insecurities with self-compassion and kindness rather than shame and embarrassment.
 Fears are part of being a human being.
 Your fears don’t make you weak, and yet they don’t have to dictate your life.

 In enmeshed boundaries, your needs blend in with the needs of your partner.
 Leaving no room, tolerance, or embracing of each other’s individuality.
 You notice that there is barely any time spent apart.
 There are no activities you or your partner do alone.
 There is also no separate social network.
 Separate does not mean that you don’t know the social network of your partner and vice versa.
 It is the idea that you or your partner never hang out with people without you being there.
 Therefore the relationship consumes all your time and attention.
-Often, there are fears of letting go of control that leaves little room for individual space.
+Often, there are fears of letting go of control that leave little room for individual space.

 When you are new to setting healthy boundaries, you probably ask yourself: “How do I set them?
 I don’t know where to begin.”
 When you are learning to redefine your boundaries, start with paying attention to your feelings, specifically feelings of anger and resentment.